CodingDinosaur/CultureIcuTest/README.md

 # Demonstration of ICU C/C++ API to Obtain a List of Available Locales

-This repo is a sample for dotnet/coreclr issue here: (TBD) See also, the main demonstration repo here: (TBD)
+This repo is a sample for dotnet/coreclr issue here: https://github.com/dotnet/coreclr/issues/20388 See also, the main demonstration repo here: [CodingDinosaur/CultureIssueDemonstration](https://github.com/CodingDinosaur/CultureIssueDemonstration)

 This repo contains C/C++ code that utilizes the ICU C & C++ APIs to show that ICU does not return aliases when requesting a list of available locales.